International exchanges

 The Newberry collection is home to some 1.6 million books, 600,000 maps, and five million manuscript pages dating from the Middle Ages to the present.

 This scheme supports one researcher, at any career stage, from each institution to apply for a one-month fellowship at the partner institution.
-Fellows will receive $3000 USD at The Newberry, £1500 at the Rylands, plus an additional $1000 (or the equivalent in GBP) for travel.
+Rylands Fellows visiting the Newberry will receive $3000 USD, and Newberry Fellows visiting the Rylands will also receive $3,000 at the Rylands, to help cover costs relating to accommodation and travel.

 The John W. Kluge Center at The Library of Congress PhD Fellowship